ethereum-optimism/community-hub/src/docs/developers/integration.md

 1. Compile your contracts with the OVM Solidity compiler.
 2. Deploy and test your contracts onto the local L2 node using our [`optimism`](https://github.com/ethereum-optimism/optimism#integration-tests) monorepo.

-If you're using [hardhat](https://hardhat.org), our preferred development environment, this can easily be done with the use of a handy plugin we've built.
+If you're using [hardhat](https://hardhat.org), our preferred development environment, this can be done with the use of a handy plugin we've built.
 For the rest of this documentation, we'll expect you to have your Solidity contracts ready to go.
 Please note that Vyper support is currently not enabled but is planned for a future release.

-If you want to try out an example contract instead of deploying your own, you can follow our [tutorial](https://github.com/ethereum-optimism/optimism-tutorial) (which should be pretty seamless).
+If you want to try out an example contract instead of deploying your own, you can follow our [tutorial](https://github.com/ethereum-optimism/optimism-tutorial) which should be pretty seamless.
 If you're using another testing suite like [truffle](https://www.trufflesuite.com/), that tutorial won't apply.
 But these `npm` packages have got you covered:

 - [`@eth-optimism/solc`](https://www.npmjs.com/package/@eth-optimism/solc): exports the Optimistic Ethereum compiler for `solidity@0.5/0.6/0.7`
-- [`@eth-optimism/hardhat-ovm`](https://www.npmjs.com/package/@eth-optimism/hardhat-ovm): exports "OVM-ified" `artifacts-ovm` folder of contract artifacts which will work with contracts output by the compiler.
+- [`@eth-optimism/hardhat-ovm`](https://www.npmjs.com/package/@eth-optimism/hardhat-ovm): exports `artifacts-ovm` folder of contract artifacts which will work with contracts output by the compiler.

 <!-- UPDATE ONCE WAFFLE EXAMPLE IS UPDATED -->
 An example of usage with [waffle](https://getwaffle.io) can be found in [this great tutorial](https://github.com/ScopeLift/ovm-uniswap-v2-core#porting-solidity-contracts-to-optimism-a-guide-using-uniswap-v2) by [Scopelift](https://www.scopelift.co/) which walks through getting Uniswap V2 ported over.